toporny/Currency-Fair/README.md

 https://github.com/webextensions/live-css-editor

 ### Problems appeared:
-- desktop view wasn't provided - I had to implement "my own view".
+- mobile view wasn't provided - I had to implement "my own view".
 - colors table wasn't provided - I had to use color picker which wasn't inaccurate especially on text (that's why SASS file has so many color definitions.

 ### To do in future